NethServer/docs/administrator-manual/en/sogo.rst

   config setprop sogod VirtualHost 192.168.1.1 signal-event nethserver-sogo-update

-If the VirtualHost prop is set, requests the root (i.e. webmail.example.com) are redirected to the (mandatory) /SOGo subfolder (webmail.example.com/SOGo).
+If the VirtualHost prop is set, requests to the root (i.e. webmail.example.com) are redirected to the (mandatory) /SOGo subfolder (webmail.example.com/SOGo).

 It is also possible to use a custom certificate for this virtualhost: ::